hillold/AndroidDesignDemo/README.md

 # AndroidDesignDemo
-A Demo of Android Design support library, CardView and RecyclerView
+A Demo of Android Design support library, CardView and RecyclerView.

+This demo is inspired from the Google Code Lab: https://codelabs.developers.google.com/codelabs/material-design-style/#0

 # Screenshots
 List view: